-UNITED STATES DEPARTMENT OF AGRICULTURE

-NOTICE TO CONTRACTORS AND APPLICANTS
+UNITED STATES DEPARTMENT OF AGRICULTURE NOTICE TO CONTRACTORS AND APPLICANTS

-Attached is a nondiscrimination poster.
-In accordance with the terms of your construction contract with ; (Name of Borrower or Recipient of Grant) the poster is to be displayed in all employment offices, on bulletin boards, and in other conspicuous places available to employees and applicants for employment.
-The poster must be displayed in the same manner by your subcontractors who are subject to the equal opportunity provisions of your contract, and you are required to furnish them with such posters.
-Additional copies of the posters may be obtained from this office.
-Any reference to Federal Government contract or contractors in the standard forms or posters is to be interpreted to include any contract for construction work financed in whole or in part with a United States Department of Agriculture (USDA) loan or grant.
-"Subcontractors" as used herein means any subcontractor holding a subcontract which calls for supplies or services required for the performance of the prime contract except subcontracts which either (1) do not exceed \$10,000 (\$100,000 if for standard commercial supplies or raw materials) or (2) are below the second tier and do not call for construction work at the site of construction, including any temporary location or facility established by the subcontractor specifically to meet the demands of his subcontract.
-A USDA official may conduct compliance reviews of contracts covered by Executive order 11246, as amended.
+Attached is a no ondiscrimination poster.
+In accordance with the terms of your construction contract with Russell County Industrial Development Authority : (Name of Borrower or Recipient of Grant) conspicuous places a be displayed in the sopportunity provision splayed in all employment offices, on bulletin boards, and in other available to employees and applicants for employment.
+The poster must ame manner by your subcontractors who are subject to the equal ns of your contract, and you are required to furnish them with such opies of the posters may be obtained from this office. posters is to be interp o Federal Government contract or contractors in the standard forms or preted to include any contract for construction work financed in whole ted States Department of Agriculture (USDA) loan or grant. calls for supplies or subcontracts which esupplies or raw mate work at the site of co s" as used herein means any subcontractor holding a subcontract which services required for the performance of the prime contract except either (1) do not exceed \$10,000 (\$100,000 if for standard commercial rials) or (2) are below the second tier and do not call for construction enstruction, including any temporary location or facility established by the scally to meet the demands of his subcontract. al may conduct compliance reviews of contracts covered by Executive nded.
 You will be notified if such a review is scheduled.
-Date USDA official Name of Contractor Address of Contractor
+Mark Givens, Area Specialist Date USDA official Name of Contractor Address of Contractor